SSL Certificate Checker

 • The client generates a random session key and encrypts it with the server's public key.
 The client then sends the encrypted session key to the server.
 The server decrypts the session key with its private key.
 The server then uses the session key to encrypt all communication between the server and the client.

-• This handshake between the server and your browser all take palce behind the scenes in hundreds of a second.
+• This handshake between the server and your browser all takes place behind the scenes in hundredths of a second.

 Once the handshake is complete, the client and the server can communicate securely.